About Harp Studies at Guildhall

 Seminars are held regularly covering a huge variety of topics.
 Recent ones include Double and Triple Pedalling; The Single-Action Harp; Writing your own cadenzas; Orchestral Auditions; Using Social Media for Promotion; Mastering Trills; Rhetoric and Rhythm.

 Postgraduate and undergraduate students can take Early Harp as an option.
-Postgraduates can take Early Harp as a full- or part-time programme; undergraduates can take it as a full-time programme, or as a second study; all harpists have opportunities to attend stylistic workshops with Dr Lawrence-King.
+Postgraduates can take Early Harp as a full or part-time programme; undergraduates can take it as a full-time programme, or as a second study; all harpists have opportunities to attend stylistic workshops with Dr Lawrence-King and Joy Smith.
 All early harp options take place in collaboration with the Historical Performance Department.

 Subjects taught include: